-If your loved one was fatally injured in a motor vehicle accident, a defective product or through another serious accident, it is wise to seek the counsel of an experienced Glendale wrongful death lawyer.
-Once liability has been determined after a thorough examination of the accident, we will negotiate a beneficial settlement with the at-fault party’s insurance carrier.
+If your loved one was fatally injured in a motor vehicle accident, a defective product or through another serious accident, it is wise to seek legal representation from an experienced Glendale wrongful death lawyer.
+Once the negligent party has been determined after a thorough examination of the accident, we will negotiate a beneficial settlement with the at-fault party’s insurance carrier.
 If a settlement cannot be reached, we are fully confident in our ability to represent you in court.
 It is our goal to recover the maximum monetary compensation possible in your situation to provide financial stability for your family following this devastating loss.

 - Who can file a claim?